Faith — What Is It and Where Does It Come From? —

 - Effectual Grace

-- This interpretation maintains that God's grace is the act of God, through His mercy, love, and forgiveness,
+- The reformed view of election maintains that God's grace is the act of God, through His mercy, love, and

-making it a reality for man to be saved through the death, burial, and resurrection of Jesus Christ.
-It maintains that God's
+forgiveness, making it a reality for man to be saved through the death, burial, and resurrection of Jesus Christ.
+It maintains

 Effectual Grace, therefore, when offered, always saves men by enabling man's faith in Christ. — God, by His offer of grace,